telepresenceio/telepresence/docs/index.md

 ```

 The Docker container you run will get environment variables that match those in the remote deployment, including Kubernetes `Service` addresses.
-We can now see this by running the `env` command inside a Docker image:
+We can now see this by running the `env` command inside a Docker image; this may take a little long run the first time, since Kubernetes needs to download the server-side image:

 ```console
 host$ telepresence --new-deployment quickstart --docker-run \